TechyLearner/Project-Lighthouse/README.md

 This repository is an independent educational case study created using publicly available information.

-It is not affiliated with or endorsed by TransUnion CIBIL or TransUnion.
+It is **not affiliated with, endorsed by, or sponsored by TransUnion CIBIL or TransUnion**.

+All observations and insights represent the author's independent analysis based solely on publicly available sources.